barionleg/cesium.wiki.gs/Contributor's-Guide.md

 ## Building the Code

 * Cesium uses [Ant](http://ant.apache.org/) for builds.
 Ant is included in the Cesium repo, but it requires that the [Java](http://www.java.com/en/download/index.jsp) JDK be installed.
-* For a default debug build, run:
+* For a default debug build, run Ant from the root Cesium directory:

 <pre>
-./Tools/apache-ant-1.8.2/bin/ant -buildfile ./Cesium/build.xml
+./Tools/apache-ant-1.8.2/bin/ant
 </pre>

 * The following targets can be built: